U.S. companies believe that 32% of their data is inaccurate, and as a result, 23% of their revenue goes down the drain.

 The most obvious group of contacts that you need to get rid of are your unsubscribers.
 The hardest part about this is sorting out those who are actually engaged with your business through other channels from those who are completely unengaged and uninterested in hearing from you again.
 If you delete engaged contacts simply because they opted out of your emails, you may miss out on a lot of data that could be helpful to close deals in the future.

-The best way to identify engaged unsubscribers that you should keep is by looking for those who have had interactions with your company since they opted out, like visiting your site more than once, mentioning you or sharing your content on social media, etc. Also, you want to make sure that no one on your sales team has identified them as a sales opportunity or have interacted with them lately.
+The best way to identify engaged unsubscribers that you should keep is by looking for those who have had interactions with your company since they opted out, like visiting your site more than once, mentioning you or sharing your content on social media, etc. Also, you want to make sure that no one on your sales team has identified them as a sales opportunity or has interacted with them lately.
 That information will usually be provided by your CRM (more on using that data later).

 Once you’ve deleted the unengaged segment of your opt-outs list, another group that needs your immediate attention is contacts whose email addresses have bounced.
 Just like for opt-outs, you should take a look at engagement metrics to decide whether bounced emails deserve to stay within your database.
 There are many reasons for emails to bounce: mistyped emails, bogus emails, very strict spam filters, etc. Each of those reasons needs a different treatment.